 How long must I live in South Carolina before I can establish residency?

-Under most circumstances, a person must live in South Carolina for 12 consecutive months and change important documentation (driver's license, vehicle registration etc. to South Carolina) in order to establish residency.
+Under most circumstances, a person must live in South Carolina for 12 consecutive months and change important documentation (driver's license, vehicle registration, etc. to South Carolina) to establish residency.
 Maintaining documentation in another state may delay your eligibility for in-state tuition.
-(Top of page)

 What kinds of documents establish intent to become a SC resident?

-1. Statement of full time employment (Company Letterhead indicating hire date, that the student works at least 37.5 hours a week, name of employee, and eligibility for benefits);
+- Statement of full-time employment (company letterhead indicating hire date, that the student works at least 37.5 hours a week, name of employee and eligibility for benefits)

-2. Designating South Carolina as state of legal residence on military record;
+- Designating South Carolina as state of legal residence on military record

-3. Possession of a valid South Carolina driver's license, or if a non-driver, a South Carolina identification card.
-Failure to obtain this within 90 days of the establishment of the intent to become a South Carolina resident will delay the beginning date of residency eligibility;
+- Possession of a valid South Carolina driver's license, or if a non-driver, a South Carolina identification card.
+Failure to obtain this within 90 days of the establishment of the intent to become a South Carolina resident will delay the beginning date of residency eligibility.

-4. Possession of a valid South Carolina vehicle registration card.
-Failure to obtain this with 45 days of the establishment of the intent to become a South Carolina resident will delay the beginning date of residency eligibility;
+- Possession of a valid South Carolina vehicle registration card.
+Failure to obtain this within 45 days of the establishment of the intent to become a South Carolina resident will delay the beginning date of residency eligibility.

-6. Paying South Carolina income taxes as a resident during the past tax year, including income earned outside of South Carolina from the date South Carolina domicile was claimed;
+- Paying South Carolina income taxes as a resident during the past tax year, including income earned outside of South Carolina from the date South Carolina domicile was claimed

-7. Ownership of principal residence in South Carolina; and
+- Ownership of principal residence in South Carolina

-8. Licensing for professional practice (if applicable) in South Carolina.
+- Licensing for professional practice (if applicable) in South Carolina

 I am a member of the military.
 How does that affect my SC residency?

 Members of the military permanently assigned in SC on active duty and their dependents qualify under an exception category.
 Military members and their dependents may be charged in-state tuition and fees without having to establish a permanent home in South Carolina.
-Active duty military orders and the DEERS form or military id will need to be submitted.
+Active duty military orders and the DEERS form or military ID should be submitted.

 My parents are divorced.
 How does that affect my residency?